barbarer/py4e-int/_sources/turtles/Exercises.rst

 .. mchoice:: Exercises_question10_8
    :practice: T
-   :answer_a: A blue square with only outline
+   :answer_a: The outline of a square in blue
-   :answer_b: A blue rectangle with only outline
+   :answer_b: The outline of a rectangle in blue
-   :answer_c: A blue square filled with blue color
+   :answer_c: A blue square
-   :answer_d: A blue rectangle filled with blue color.
+   :answer_d: A blue rectangle
    :correct: d
    :feedback_a: Incorrect!
 Think what the .begin_fill() method does.
 Try again.
    :feedback_b: Incorrect!
 Think what the .begin_fill() method does.
 Try again.
    :feedback_c: Incorrect!
 Look at the height and width parameters of the function.
 Try again.
-   :feedback_d: Correct!
-This is the correct shape that will be printed from this code.
+   :feedback_d: It will draw a filled blue rectangle.

-   What shape would the following code print using for loop?
+   What shape would the following code draw?

    .. code-block:: python